OWASP/www-board-candidates/2025/arvind_janardhanan.md

 - **Inclusive innovation** where the best ideas win through democratic processes in each security area

 ##### My Vision
-**Transform OWASP from a collection of 398 fragmented projects into 16 world-class security domains** that define industry standards, drive innovation, and serve millions of developers and enterprises worldwide.
+**Transform OWASP from 398 fragmented projects into 16 world-class security domains that define standards, drive innovation, and serve millions globally.**

-My focus will be to navigate OWASP toward a healthier, more focused project portfolio spanning the complete security landscape.
-Within one year, we'll have a strategically relevant open-source security ecosystem with global impact.
-The community deserves nothing less than excellence in execution and accountability in leadership across every security domain.
-That's exactly what I will plan to deliver.
 <br>
 <br>